fal-ai/lcm-draw-android/README.md

 # Example Android App that uses fal and LCM model for drawing

+This is an example implementation that uses [fal Kotlin client](https://github.com/fal-ai/serverless-client-kotlin)

 ## Setup
 Copy `gradle.properties.example` to `gradle.properties` and update `FAL_KEY` in it with your fal credentials.